fxnn/faccia-spec/README.md

   It is not _necessary_ to go through all the user interface design for every application (but should still be _possible_, if wanted).
 * developers to focus on interface implementation.
-  By improving the interfaces provided through the Personal Information Supply, a benefit for users of many different applications can be created.
+  By improving the interfaces provided through the _Universal Gateway_, a benefit for users of many different applications can be created.

 Possible user stories of an integrated **graphical user interface** could